Bianchi IX model: Reducing phase space: Equations of motion

 Taking derivatives of (\ref{x1})-(\ref{x3}) and making use of (\ref{p1})-(\ref{p3}) leads directly to Eq. (\ref{L1}).
 Since the constraint (\ref{H33}) is a direct consequence of the constraint (\ref{L2}), the Lagrangian and Hamiltonian formulations are completely equivalent.

 The system (\ref{x1})-(\ref{p3}) presents a set of {\it nonlinear} coupled differential equations.
-The space of solution of the above dynamical system is defined in $\dR^6$.
+The space of the solution of the above dynamical system is defined in $\dR^6$.
 This space is bounded by the constraint equation (\ref{H33}).
-Solving (\ref{H33}) with respect to $x_3$ gives:
+Solving (\ref{H33}) with respect to $x_3$ gives

-Substituting (\ref{e3}) into (\ref{x1})-(\ref{p3}) we get: \bea \dot{x}_1 &=&\frac{1}{2} (-p_1+p_2+p_3), \\ \dot{x}_2 &=& \frac{1}{2} (p_1-p_2+p_3),\\ \dot{p}_1 &=&2 e^{2 x_1}-e^{-x_1+x_2},\\ \dot{p}_2 &=&e^{2 x_1}+2 e^{-x_1+x_2}+\frac{p_1^2}{4}-\frac{p_1 p_2}{2}+ \frac{p_2^2}{4}-\frac{p_1 p_3}{2}-\frac{p_2 p_3}{2}+\frac{p_3^2}{4},\\ \dot{p}_3 &=&-e^{2 x_1}-e^{-x_1+x_2}-\frac{p_1^2}{4}+\frac{p_1 p_2}{2}-\frac{p_2^2}{4}+\frac{p_1 p_3}{2}+\frac{p_2 p_3}{2}-\frac{p_3^2}{4} . \eea
+Substituting (\ref{e3}) into (\ref{x1})-(\ref{p3}) we get \bea \dot{x}_1 &=&\frac{1}{2} (-p_1+p_2+p_3), \\ \dot{x}_2 &=& \frac{1}{2} (p_1-p_2+p_3),\\ \dot{p}_1 &=&2 e^{2 x_1}-e^{-x_1+x_2},\\ \dot{p}_2 &=&e^{2 x_1}+2 e^{-x_1+x_2}+\frac{p_1^2}{4}-\frac{p_1 p_2}{2}+ \frac{p_2^2}{4}-\frac{p_1 p_3}{2}-\frac{p_2 p_3}{2}+\frac{p_3^2}{4},\\ \dot{p}_3 &=&-e^{2 x_1}-e^{-x_1+x_2}-\frac{p_1^2}{4}+\frac{p_1 p_2}{2}-\frac{p_2^2}{4}+\frac{p_1 p_3}{2}+\frac{p_2 p_3}{2}-\frac{p_3^2}{4} . \eea

-Analytical solution to this system may not exist.
+As far as we are aware, an analytical solution to this system is unknown.
 In what follows we try to understand {\it local} properties of the phase space of the system by using the method of nonlinear dynamical systems \cite{Arnold,Perko,Wiggins, Czuchry:2009hz,Czuchry:2010vx}.